himuexe/DSA-Problems/Kunal/10-Sorting/problems/kth-largest-element.md

-# Kth Largest Element - QuickSelect Algorithm
+# Kth Largest Element

+**Source:** Kunal | **Topic:** Sorting | **Difficulty:** Medium

+---

 ## Problem Statement
-**LeetCode Problem:** Find the kth largest element in an unsorted array without fully sorting the array.
+Find the kth largest element in an unsorted array without fully sorting the array.

 ## Intuition/Approach
 **QuickSelect Algorithm (Modified QuickSort):**
-1. **Partition Strategy:** Use QuickSort partitioning to place pivot in correct position
-2. **Selective Recursion:** Only recurse on the partition containing the target element
+Uses QuickSort partitioning to place pivot in correct position, then selectively recurses on the partition containing the target element.
-3. **Index Conversion:** Convert "kth largest" to array index (length - k)
-4. **Early Termination:** Stop when pivot index equals target index

 **Key Insight:** Don't need to sort entire array, just find the element at the correct position.
+Convert "kth largest" to array index (length - k) and use partitioning to find it efficiently.

 ## Key Observations
 - **Partial Sorting:** Only sorts as much as needed to find target element